ahakkar/swdesign/README.md

   - Focus on big picture and acting as "Scrum master"

 ### Design document
-The latest version of the design document can be found from projects root directory "DesignDocument.docx"
+The latest version of the design document and it's attachments can be found from folder "doc"

 ## How to test the program